Ravi-Raghavan/ESE-5460-Final-Project/notebooks/multimodal/CLIP/Milestone #4_Ravi_Analysis.md

 ## Analyze Cosine Similarities
 This section computes cosine similarity scores between CLIP text embeddings and CLIP image embeddings across the training dataset.
 For each batch, text and image features are extracted independently and compared to quantify cross-modal alignment.

 The resulting similarity scores are accumulated and saved for later analysis.
-These values provide insight into how strongly text and images agree semantically before any task-specific fine-tuning.
+These values provide insight into how strongly text and images agree semantically before any model development is done.

 ## Plot Cosine Similarities
 This section visualizes the distribution of cosine similarity values before and after standardization.
 The similarities are normalized using their empirical mean and variance and passed through a sigmoid function to examine how weighting functions respond to raw versus standardized inputs.